Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 What crimes fall under the extradition treaty?

-The agreement covers a wide range of criminal offenses, including serious crimes such as fraud, corruption, money laundering, and other offenses recognized as criminal in both the UAE and the UK.
+The formal treaty between the UK and UAE covers a wide range of criminal offenses, including serious crimes such as fraud, corruption, money laundering, and other offenses recognized as criminal in both countries.

 Planet